Latin American and Latinx Studies Minor

 • Dr. Richard Gioioso (Political Science)

-• Dr. Claudia Páez-Lotero (Modern and Classical Languages)
+• Dr. Claudia Páez-Lotero (Languages and Linguistics)

 • Dr. Michelle Ramírez (Sociology)